 Goal Thirteen: Website and Communication

 All organizations need a central hub where members can access and share information.
 Our Alliance invested time and resources in the creation of www.aswis.org.
 Our website serves as the primary source for information about the Alliance, recruitment of new members, and other current events.
 We also seek to offer additional modes of communication to our members and to the larger community.
-This is done through dissemination of a bi-monthly newsletter, a peer-reviewed blog, and various social media accounts.
+This is done through dissemination of a bi-monthly newsletter, and various social media accounts.
 Knowing the value our website and these other forms of communication have in educating a worldwide audience, we aim to:

 1 Maintain an accurate and professional website with resources for the general public, our membership, and those looking to join us in our efforts to promote the well-being and functioning of athletes.

 2 Utilize the website to share updates about the Alliance through a newsletter and newsfeeds, promote the educational opportunities discussed previously, advertise information about upcoming and previous symposia, maintain a current job center and research consortium, provide a friendly infrastructure for registering new members and renewing existing memberships, amongst other items.

 3 Maintain a “spotlight” job feature on our website that can raise funds for the Alliance.

 4 Utilize Facebook, Twitter, Instagram, and LinkedIn to expand our social media presence.

 Goal Fourteen: Sport Social Work Certificate Program and Higher Education Settings